Manny Manuel: Musical career

 After several years, Manuel joined the group Los Sabrosos del Merengue, debuting with the hit song "Fiera Callada".
 After the success of the song, the group released their first album, Sin Fronteras, featuring Manuel prominently in the lyrics.
 The album even included a cover version of Rocío Dúrcal's song "Te Amo".
 The group continued with their second album titled Haciendo Historia.
 These included hits like "Colegiala" and "Frente a Frente", among others.

 Soloist career

 After recording these two albums with Los Sabrosos, Manuel decided to pursue a solo career.
 In June 1994, Manuel left the group and on October 1 of the same year debuted as a solo artist.
 Several months later, he released his first solo album titled Rey de Corazones.
 The album was certified platinum after a few weeks.
-With the success of the album, on November, 1995, Manuel presented himself at the Luis A. Ferré Performing Arts Center selling out six shows.
+With the success of the album, in November 1995, Manuel presented himself at the Luis A. Ferré Performing Arts Center selling out six shows.

 In 1996, he released his second album titled Auténtico followed by concerts at the Guaynabo Performing Arts Center and at the Roberto Clemente Coliseum.
 The following year, he collaborated with several artists in concerts and albums like: